 Probemix ME034 Multi-locus Imprinting is a research use only (RUO)

-assay for the detection of aberrant methylation and/or copy number changes of one or more sequences in 11 different imprinted locations in seven different chromosomal regions.
+assay for the detection of aberrant methylation of one or more sequences of the in 11 different imprinted locations in seven different chromosomal regions.
 Applications include the study of multi-locus imprinting disorders and finding the parental origin of triploid pregnancies.
-This probemix can also be used to detect deletions/duplications in these chromosomal regions.
+This probemix can also be used to detect deletions/duplications in the aforementioned chromosomal regions.

 Genomic imprinting is the monoallelic expression of genes, dependent on the parental origin of the chromosome.
 It plays a role in growth and development.
 Imprinting disorders originate from a disturbance in this monoallelic expression by disruption or epimutation of imprinted genes (Ishida et al. 2013).

-The SALSA MLPA Probemix ME034-B1 Multi-locus Imprinting contains 36 (MS-)MLPA probes with amplification products between 122 and 466 nt.
-21 MS-MLPA probes contain a HhaI recognition site and provide information on the methylation status of different sequences in genes known to be methylated in either the paternal or the maternal allele.
+The SALSA MS-MLPA Probemix ME034-C1 Multi-locus Imprinting contains 38 (MS-)MLPA probes with amplification products between 122 and 466 nucleotides (nt).
+25 MS-MLPA probes contain an HhaI recognition site and provide information on the methylation status of different sequences in genes known to be methylated in either the paternal or the maternal allele.
 This includes three probes for each of the following genes: H19

 , two probes for each of the following genes: KCNQ1OT1

 , and one probe for each of the following genes: NESP55

 .
 All probes present will also give information on copy number changes in the analysed sample.
 In addition, 11 reference probes are included that are not affected by HhaI digestion and detect genes located outside the chromosomal regions targeted by this probemix.
 Also, two digestion control probes are included in this probemix indicating whether or not restriction endonuclease digestion in the MS-MLPA reaction was complete.
 Complete probe sequences and the identity of the genes detected by the reference probes are available online (www.mrcholland.com